Main telephone number: 01604 523539

 Phone lines are open between 08:00 and 17:00.

 Pre-operative COVID-19 testing

-If you require COVID-19 testing before your procedure you will be sent a postal testing kit to be collected by courier or asked to attend the drive through testing station located at the rear of Area K behind the day surgery unit and outpatient departments.
+If you require COVID-19 testing before your procedure you will be sent a postal testing kit or asked to attend the drive through testing station located at the rear of Area K behind the day surgery unit and outpatient departments.
 Please note this testing site is only for those who are scheduled to have a procedure or operation and have been invited by Northampton General Hospital.

 How to find us

 AREA K: opposite the west entrance of the hospital, on the first floor – adjacent to the Dermatology Clinic.
 The nearest car parks are numbers 3 and 4.
 These both have limited parking.
 There is a drop off area outside the main building.

 You can use the hospital map to assist you with finding us.

 Monday to Thursday 08:00 – 18:00 and Friday 08:00 – 17:30